 Write accessible documents for people with dyslexia or visual impairment

-The Equality Act means that we have an ‘anticipatory duty’ to make reasonable adjustments.
-That means we should not wait until it becomes a problem for someone.
+The Equality Act means that you have an ‘anticipatory duty’ to make reasonable adjustments.
+That means you should fix problems that you can reasonably predict.

 Up to 4% of the population relies on some sort of assistive technology because of a visual impairment (VI).